THE UNIVERSITY of EDINBURGH

 On completion of this course, the student will be able to:

-- Implement measure design procedures to define constructs and write appropriate items to assess psychological constructs.
+2. Critically evaluate measurement design procedures to clearly define psychological constructs and develop suitable tests to assess these constructs.

-- Understand statistical approaches used in developing psychometric tools and their implications for interpreting study results.
+3. Understand statistical approaches used in the development and evaluation of psychometric tests and their implications for interpreting results.

 Reading List